yetanotherion/jmoab_migration/12_what_is_missing.md

    - far easier to extend
    - allows and encourage designs based on convention

+--

-- Our Gradle script are so-so:
+- **Our** Gradle scripts are so-so:
-   - the result of an automated conversion
+   - the result of a semi-automated conversion
    - versioning of external dependencies is still tricky
-   -
+   - scala migration should be far easier (in the build scripts)

 ---